algorandfoundation/puya/docs/lg-types.md

 - ABI return values
 - Bytes.to_fixed (with the `assert-length` strategy)

 **NOTE**: Argument validation can be disabled globally via the `--validate-abi-args` flags.
 Similarly, return value validation can be disable via the `--validate-abi-return` flag.
 It is also possible for a method implementation to disable validation for its own arguments via the `validate_encoding` option on the `abimethod` decorator.
 Per-method argument validation settings override the global compiler settings.
-If one wishes to disable the return validation, you can parse the return value directly from the inner transaction's last log and use an unsafe method (`convertBytes`) for converting the bytes to the desired ABI type.
+If one wishes to disable the return validation, you can parse the return value directly from the inner transaction's last log and use an unsafe method (`.from_bytes`) for converting the bytes to the desired ABI type.

 ### Non-Validated Sources